-The Artists Group of Charlestown is a non-profit organization created to support emerging artists and to promote high quality cultural programming for the local community.
+The Artists Group of Charlestown's mission is to showcase artists' work and to promote high quality cultural programming for the local community.

 History of the Artists Group of Charlestown and